Zero-Tang/NoirCvmApi/README.md

 This version will try to catch as older versions of systems as possible.
 This version would also generate smaller executables. \
 Execute `compchk_win7x64.bat` to compile without optimization or `compfre_win7x64.bat` for compilation with optimization. \
 To build NoirCvmApi with this option, you must install [WDK7.1-7600](https://www.microsoft.com/en-us/download/details.aspx?id=11800) to default location on C: drive.

+## Importing NoirCvmApi to Your Project
+**TODO**: Decision about the standard procedure for importing NoirCvmApi is not publicly available yet.

 ## License
 This repository is under the MIT license.